elewa-academy/General-Resources/docs/local-resources/data-structures/README.md

 4. _Binary Search Tree_:
     * Always knows which way to turn.
 5. _Complete Tree_:
-    * Very superficial. <- fix this
+    * Very little guidance.

 ---
-_**Extra Super Challenge**_:
+### Additional Challenge

-* Study Loupe and replicate the JS runtime using custom data structures and a 'Javascript' class.
+Refactor your [MEGAMODEL](https://elewa-academy.github.io/Frontend-Projects/04-megamodel/) to store data in one of these data structures.
+Don't forget to implement a Search method!

 ---
 ## Resources